 How to train a solid recall

-For prey-driven dogs, the ultimate level will be a squirrel or cat running by.
+For prey-driven dogs, on the other hand, the ultimate level will be a squirrel or cat running by.
 If he can focus on you and come when called with that kind of distraction around, he’s ready, too!

-If your dog is still a puppy, I highly, highly recommend you train that his focus on you.
-I’ve read that somewhere when I first got Baloo as a puppy and it honestly helped me so much.
+If your dog is still a puppy, I highly, highly recommend you train him to focus on walking with you.
+I did this when I first got Baloo as a puppy and it honestly helped me so much.

 This worked like a charm for Baloo and me.
-Now, he’s still very focused on me and never goes further than a few feet.
+Now, he’s still very focused on me and rarely goes farther than a few feet away.
 And even if he does, he’s got a solid recall or will turn around by himself.

 3. Always have a leash at hand

-Even if you trained him well, there can always be situations coming up where you have to leash your dog.
-The main scenario being another leashed dog approaching.
+Even if you trained him well, there will always be situations where you have to leash your dog.
+The most important of these is another leashed dog approaching.

-Unless your dog is a master at walking heel and ignoring the other dog, make sure to leash him as well.
+Unless your dog is a master at walking to heel and ignoring other dogs, make sure to leash him as well.
 This helps reduce any possible friction.

-In case your dog gets a little too interested in other hikers or wildlife, you’ll also have to leash him when other people are approaching or when you’re hiking in the forest etc.
+In case your dog gets a little too interested in other hikers or wildlife, you’ll also have to leash him when other people are approaching, when you’re hiking in the forest, and in similar situations.

 4. Leash your dog if another leashed dog approaches – always!

 I know, I’m repeating myself but this is really super important.
-Just make sure you’ve got your dog under control, and this includes leashing him if another leashed dog approaches!
+You must make sure you’ve got your dog under control, and this includes leashing him if another leashed dog approaches!

-This is also the main reason why Baloo generally isn’t allowed to walk in front of me.
+This is also the main reason why I generally don’t allow Baloo to walk in front of me.
 It makes it much easier for me to check who’s coming and leash him if necessary.

 5. Make sure he stays close to you

-This is also a great way to make your hike much more relaxed.
+Staying close to each other is a great help for making your hike much more relaxed.

-I’ve noticed that Baloo listens well, even with other small animals around (like birds or squirrels), if I make sure he stays close to me.
+I’ve noticed that Baloo listens well, even with other small animals around (like birds or squirrels)—as long as I make sure he stays close to me.

 He normally does that by himself but there are times where he feels a little more independent.
-If I just let him go, then I sort of lose the connection with him and he wanders off following an interesting smell.
+If I just let him go, then he loses that connection with me and he wanders off following an interesting smell.